prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 https://youtu.be/lid-aICtbCI

-## *Note--- Feel free to make changes I will merge your commit into main if any deployment steps missing in this Readme.md*
+## *Note--- Feel free to make modifications I will merge your commit in main if deployment steps are missing in this Readme.md*

 Thanks & Regards